prajwalpatil11/car_black_box/README.md

 The Car Black Box project aims to develop a sophisticated data logging and monitoring system for vehicles, utilizing the PIC18F4580 microcontroller in conjunction with a matrix keypad, Character LCD (CLCD) display, Real-Time Clock (RTC), and Analog-to-Digital Converter (ADC).
 This integrated solution provides a comprehensive platform for capturing, displaying, and analyzing crucial vehicle data.

-software requirment :
+for the above code use only the .c and .h file and the makefile to build the file software requirment :
 1. MPLAB X IDE : editor to write a code
 2. XC8 Compiler : to exectue the code we need the compiler